 Getting SSI Disability for Auditory Processing Disorder for a Child

-Children with auditory processing disorder (APD) that's severe enough to hurt communication may be able to qualify for SSI.
+Children with auditory processing disorder (APD) that's severe enough to impair their communication might qualify for SSI disability.

 By , J.D. · Albany Law School

-If your child suffers from auditory processing disorder (APD) and is unable to function at a level necessary to succeed at school and/or home, he or she may be eligible to receive Supplemental Security Income (SSI) as a child with a disability.
-However, only those children with the most severe APD will qualify for disability benefits.
+A child with auditory processing disorder who can't function at a level necessary to succeed at school (or at home) might be eligible to receive disability benefits through the Supplemental Security Income (SSI) program.
+But only those children with the most severe APD will qualify for SSI disability.

-Children with APD are unable to detect subtle differences between sounds in words even though they have no difficulty actually hearing the words.
-For example, a child with APD may have difficulty distinguishing between words that sound the same, such as cat and hat.
-Background noise or distractions further limit their ability to understand words.
+Children with APD can't detect subtle differences between sounds in words even though they have no difficulty actually hearing the words.
+For example, a child with APD might have difficulty distinguishing between words that sound similar, such as cat and hat or cow and clown.
+Background noises or distractions further limit the child's ability to understand words.

-Symptoms for children with APD can vary from mild to severe and are different in every child.
-Common symptoms can include:
+The symptoms of APD can vary from mild to severe and are different in every child.
+Common symptoms can include difficulty with:

-• difficulty paying attention and remembering information provided verbally
+• paying attention and remembering information provided verbally

-• inability to follow multistep directions, or even simple directions in severe cases
+• following multistep directions—or even simple directions in severe cases

-• increased time needed to process information (for example, when answering questions)
+• processing information quickly (for example, when answering questions)

-Over time, if APD is untreated or unsuccessfully treated, children can develop speech impairments or academic difficulties due to their lack of auditory processing skills.
+Over time, if APD is untreated or unsuccessfully treated, children can develop speech impairments or academic difficulties with reading, spelling, or writing due to their lack of auditory processing skills.

 Qualifying for SSI for Auditory Processing Disorder